 Looking for scholarships and grants for students and teachers?
 Please go to The Foundation for Colorado Gifted and Talented at www.cogtfoundation.org for more information.

-The 40th Annual Conference will be held on Monday, October 16 and Tuesday, October 17 at the Embassy Suites and Convention Center in Loveland.
-Please check back after the first of the year for more information.
+The 41st Annual Conference will be held on Monday, October 22 and Tuesday, October 23 at the Embassy Suites and Convention Center in Loveland.
+Please check back after the first of the year for more information!

 U.S. Congressman Jared Polis (2nd Congresional District) introduced the Talent Act (S. 512) on Wednesday, June 12th, along with Tom Latham (Iowa-3).
 Read more about the Talent Act under Resources Tab - Advocacy & Legislation or by clicking on the Advocacy (state capitol) mosaic.
 Our thanks to Congressan Polis and his office for continually stepping up to plate for gifted children!
 Make sure you thank him by email or in person, when you see him out and around.